The MedPro Disposal Difference

 Everyone gets sick, and new diseases are discovered often.
 Whether you associate yourself with Christiana Care Health System, or work with Bayhealth Medical Center, MedPro Disposal wants to extend its helping hand.
 Education as well as safety in regards to safe-handling of medical waste is our main priority.
 Safety should be every facilities number one task.
 Knowing what to do and how to do it properly eliminates risk of not being compliant.
 We have many services we provide our customers in order to combat your generated medical waste.

-The process of disposal is one that is not all that challenging, but required.
+The process of medical waste disposal is one that is not all that challenging, but required.
 The first line of business is to separate all waste.
 In doing so these items will be sterilized, followed by compaction and disposal.
 Two machines make this process safe and possible.
 The autoclave is used at the beginning of the process, to release all of the air out of each unit.
 From there, the intense heat produced by the incinerator makes sure that all possible bacteria are killed off.
 From this stage, the items can either be recycled back into the medical field, or just disposed of completely.

 Our flexibility is a major advantage of working with MedPro.
 Customers call in daily asking to adjust services, and we get right on it.
 Anywhere from changing the frequency of pick up, to asking for more boxes.
 Things will change, and always do, so we adjust with you.
 Your dedicated customer advocate has the ability to make changes whenever need be.
 Give them a call, explain what you need done, and we can assure you they will make it work.
 Doing so is at no extra cost to anyone.
 Whether it is our own hauler, or the many affiliate haulers, we will get to you at the frequency best fit.